Fargate: History

 The Lord's House on Fargate, as drawn by Alfred Gatty.

 Joseph Woolhouse, in his "A Description of the Town of Sheffield", wrote in 1832 while the cholera was raging in Sheffield:

 In going up Fargate there was houses built on both sides.
 The Lords House stood a little on the North side of the present Norfolk Row.
 A very elegant old House, it was inclosed by a Wall in a half Circle and Palisaded.
 The present Duke of Norfolk was born in this house.
 This I expect is the reason why it was called the Lord's house, he being I.of the Manor.

 More recently, the street was home to Sheffield Assay Office.
+Since 1994, Fargate has been served by Cathedral tram stop on the South Yorkshire Supertram network.